In this video you'll learn:

 OpenShift Red Hat Video Transcript

 Welcome everybody to another Image Builders SIG, part of the OpenShift Red Hat commons community and this week we have Michael Withrow with us who is going to talk about how to make your containers more secure with some of the technology from Twistlock.
-He will talk about it in the context of OpenShift.
+He will talk about it in the context of OpenShift security.

 The way we do these SIG meetings is a little different.
 We’re going to let Michael talk for 20 or 30 minutes and give a demo and then we’ll open it up for a conversation with everybody on the line.
 You can ask questions in the chat and talk amongst yourselves in the chat while he’s talking.
 Once he’s done talking and taking a break we’ll turn it on and let everybody talk with Michael and ask any questions they might have.